-PROPOSAL 6.
+PROPOSAL 5.
 STOCKHOLDER PROPOSAL TO PROVIDE A REPORT REGARDING THE REDUCTION OF WATER POLLUTION

-Mercy Investment Services, Inc., located at 2039 North Geyer Road, St. Louis, MO 63131, and Adrian Dominican Sisters, located at 1257 East Siena Heights Drive, Adrian, MI 49221, have advised us that they plan to introduce the following resolution (the "Co-filers").
-The Company will furnish to stockholders information regarding the shares of common stock purportedly owned by each of these Co-filers promptly upon receiving an oral or written request for such information.
+Mercy Investment Services, Inc., located at 2039 North Geyer Road, St. Louis, MO 63131, and Adrian Dominican Sisters, located at 1257 East Siena Heights Drive, Adrian, MI 49221, have advised us that they plan to introduce the following resolution.
+Each of Mercy Investment Services, Inc. and Adrian Dominican Sisters (collectively, the "Co-filers") purports to hold at least \$2,000 of the Company's common stock.